-As the relationship fails to progress, feelings of disillusionment become entrenched, and faulty patterns of communication yield increasing frustration.
+As the relationship fails to progress, feelings of disillusionment become entrenched.
+And then faulty patterns of communication yield increasing frustration.
 Failure to progress is not for lack of trying.

 Good Reason to Be Disappointed

 As I consult in case after case, I see that many emotionally eager women have good reason to feel disappointed.
 Most women need strong, growing relationships that are openly expressed.
 Unfortunately, their husbands fail to supply that need.
+They are emotionally distant.
 These wives are living with men who have unconsciously committed themselves to an evasive way of life.

 The wives aren’t the only ones hurt by this evasiveness.
-These men, unwilling to seriously explore the depths of their own emotional needs, perch securely atop their own little time bombs.
+These men are unwilling to seriously explore the depths of their own emotional needs.
+As a result, they perch securely atop their own little time bombs.
 As frustration and confusion mount, something will eventually blow.

 When the husband, however, is unwilling to participate in counseling, the wife still has some excellent options.
-Her spouse may cling to stubborn, evasive patterns of relating, but she can make improvements in two general areas:
+Her emotionally distant spouse may cling to stubborn, evasive patterns of relating.
+But she can make improvements in two general areas:

 Counseling, however, can help a woman learn what lies behind the scenes of her husband’s personality, what makes him do what he does.
 With that knowledge in hand, she can come to realize that her husband’s behavior is not her fault after all.

 2. The woman can examine the ways in which she reacts to her husband.
 From there she can figure out better ways of relating that will cause her less stress and personal frustration.
 Then, even if he never improves his behavior, she can still enjoy improved personal stability.
 She can be happier.